edgararuiz/pkgsite/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of pkgsite is to …
+The goal of `pkgsite` is to make it easier to create a package website using Quarto.

 ## Installation